Power commuting and centralizing maps on the ring of strictly upper triangular matrices: Introduction

 \section{Introduction}

 Let $R$ be a ring with center $Z(R)$.
-We say that a map $f:R\rightarrow R$ is {\em centralizing} if $[f(x),x]\in Z(R)$ for all $x\in R$ where $[a,b]=ab-ba$ denotes the standard commutator on $R$.
-If $[f(x),x]=0$ for all $x\in R$, then we say that $f$ is {\em commuting}.
+A map $f:R\rightarrow R$ is called {\em centralizing} if $[f(x),x]\in Z(R)$ for all $x\in R$.
+If $[f(x),x]=0$ for all $x\in R$, then we say $f$ is {\em commuting}.
+Here we use $[a,b]=ab-ba$ to denote the standard ring commutator.
 Investigations into commuting maps were initiated by Posner \cite{posner57} in 1957 when he proved that a noncommutative prime ring cannot exhibit a nonzero commuting derivation.
-Analogous results have since been established in numerous settings (see, for example, \cite{bflw,bresar91,bresar93,bresar95,lanski88,lanski93,vukman90}).

-The first general result in the study of commuting maps is due to Bre{\u s}ar \cite{bresar93} when it was shown that an additive commuting map $f$ over a simple unital ring $R$ must be of the so-called {\em standard form}: for some $\lambda\in Z(R)$ and additive $\mu:R\rightarrow Z(R)$.
-Following this early finding, researchers have extensively examined the properties of commuting maps which satisfy certain conditions in various rings and algebras.
-The reader is referred to the survey paper by Bre{\u s}ar \cite{bresar04} for details on the early development of the theory of commuting maps along with an overview of classical results in the field.
+Bre{\u s}ar established the first general result regarding commuting maps, proving that an additive commuting map $f:R\rightarrow R$ where $R$ is a simple unital ring is of the form for some $\lambda\in Z(R)$ and additive $\mu:R\rightarrow Z(R)$.
+Similar results regarding commuting maps satisfying particular conditions have also been established in the settings of various rings and algebras (see, for example, \cite{bflw,bresar91,bresar93,bresar95,lanski88,lanski93,vukman90}), with many concluding that commuting maps tend to be of the standard form established by Bre{\u s}ar.
+An overview of these results along with details on the general theory of commuting maps can be found in the survey paper \cite{bresar04} by Bre{\u s}ar.

-Particular interest has been placed in examining the structure of commuting maps over matrix rings and algebras with notable results being established in the cases of upper and strictly upper triangular matrices \cite{bbc,bounds16, cheung01, franca12, franca13, franca19}.
-In 2000, Beidar, Bre{\u s}ar, and Chebotar \cite{bbc} proved that a linear commuting map defined on $T_r=T_r(F)$, the algebra of $r\times r$ upper triangular matrices with entries in a field $F$, must be of the standard form.
-The author showed in 2016 \cite{bounds16} that linear commuting maps defined on $N_r=N_r(F)$, the ring of strictly upper triangular matrices with entries in a field $F$ of characteristic zero, are almost of the standard form by proving the following theorem.
+The structures of commuting maps over various matrix rings and algebras have been explored, yielding some notable results in the cases of upper and strictly upper triangular matrices (\cite{bbc,bounds16, cheung01, franca12, franca13, franca19}).
+One such result, due to Beidar, Bre{\u s}ar, and Chebotar \cite{bbc}, shows that a linear commuting map defined on $T_n(F)$, the algebra of $n\times n$ upper triangular matrices with entries in a field $F$, must be of the standard form.
+More recently, the author \cite{bounds16} proved that linear commuting maps defined on $N_n(F)$, the ring of strictly upper triangular matrices with entries in a field $F$ of characteristic zero, are almost of the standard form.